Enterprise Facility Portfolio Operations

 Prior engagement: 2,000+ retail locations shifted from reactive to predictive maintenance through a unified data platform.

-Focused diagnostic for organizations making capital investment decisions based on asset age rather than operational performance data.
-Delivers a prioritization framework that shifts the organization from calendar-based to performance-based asset management, appropriate for clients facing a major capital cycle who need a defensible methodology before committing funds.
+A structured diagnostic for organizations making capital investment decisions based on asset age rather than performance data.
+Delivers a prioritization framework that shifts capital allocation from calendar-based to performance-driven, designed for clients approaching a major capital cycle who need a defensible methodology before committing funds.
+The depth of analysis is a function of what operational data exists and is accessible.
+Part of the pre-engagement work is establishing that baseline before the diagnostic is scoped.

 Prior engagement: portfolio-wide capital planning framework deployed across 2,000+ global facilities.